MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureInternalLoadBalancer.md

 ```

 ## DESCRIPTION
-The **Set-AzureInternalLoadBalancer** cmdlet modifies an internal load balancer configuration in an azure_2 service.
+The **Set-AzureInternalLoadBalancer** cmdlet modifies an internal load balancer configuration in an Azure service.
 For a virtual network, you can specify a subnet or the IP address of the internal load balancer.

 ## EXAMPLES